 - 35% of artists use empty shops to present their work in regularly or occasionally

-It is a pity that when the UK’s ‘art stars’ do find time to get up and have a voice about the state of the arts they tend to support the institutions and art markets that have given them their place (and standard of living) rather than expressing any support for those things that provide ladders and structures for the ‘critical mass’ of artists – from which quality in the arts emerges.
-It’s almost as if these well-known artists acquired their status by good luck and (of course) by making great work.
-They didn’t actually need to do any of this ‘portfolio working’ themselves or bother themselves with the ‘grimy’ business of making a living however they could.
+The artist’s portfolio of activity has become staggeringly large and diverse.
+The gap between this grass-roots pragmatic approach to creating livelihood and the high-end commercial dealing is ever widening – just as is the gap between the UK’s poor and rich.
+When the UK’s ‘art stars’ comment on the state of the arts they tend to support the art institutions and art markets that have given them their place (and standard of living), this rather than expressing support for the informal and artist-led infrastructures supporting the ‘critical mass’ of artists – from which quality in the arts emerges.
+It’s almost as if these well-known artists acquired their status by good luck and (of course) by making great work and didn’t do any ‘portfolio working’ themselves.

 Who wants artists?

-HE/FE sector | 23% | 33% |
+| HE/FE sector | 23% | 33% |

-Arts organisations | 11% | 13% |
+| Arts organisations | 11% | 13% |

-Local authorities | 6% | 10% |
+| Local authorities | 6% | 10% |

-Trusts | 2% | 3% |
+| Trusts | 2% | 3% |

-Healthcare | 2% | 0% |
+| Healthcare | 2% | 0% |

 Being an artist